mach-kernel/mach-kernel.github.io/_posts/2017-07-25-js-everywhere-not-always-great.md

         heroku container:push worker -a talkbirdy-myna;
 ```

 Now, before I can get this working, I need to install the [Heroku CLI tool](https://devcenter.heroku.com/articles/heroku-cli#standalone).
 Of course there's a Debian/Ubuntu `apt-get` sugar way into this that I can't use, but at this point it's just me being bitter about not having nice things.
-Since it seems that the only other way to get this thing running is to install a full Node.JS distribution.
+We opt for the manual install option, since it seems that the only other way to get this thing running is to install a full Node.JS distribution.
 The actors that depend upon `pocketsphinx` are not a Rails app, so they do not need an ExecJS runtime, nor does anything else in that container.
 In short: woooooo!
 No node!

 ### Actually, yes Node